josearpaiaq/chatterly-app/README.md

 - 🧠 AI-based conversation with initial context to simulate natural chat
 - 🔊 Text-to-Speech replies from the assistant
 - ✅ Authentication with Clerk (OAuth + email/password)
-- 💬 Chat UI with real-time scroll and neobrutalist visual style
 - 💾 State managed with Zustand

 ## ✨ Features to Come